 The first option is to tap the “LIVE” button in the top left corner of your screen.
-You can scroll through live streams or click “Explore” on the right side to see some more lives that are currently running.
+You can scroll through live streams or click “Explore” on the right side to see some more lives currently running.

 Solutions for Advanced Streaming Needs

-If your target audience is on TikTok and you’re looking for a more casual way to connect with them, this social media streaming app will certainly come in handy.
+If your target audience is on TikTok and you’re looking for a more casual way to connect with them, this social media streaming app will come in handy.